simolus3/drift/moor_flutter/README.md

-# moor
+# Moor
 [![Build Status](https://travis-ci.com/simolus3/moor.svg?token=u4VnFEE5xnWVvkE6QsqL&branch=master)](https://travis-ci.com/simolus3/moor)

-moor is an easy to use and safe way to persist data for Flutter apps.
+Moor is an easy to use and safe way to persist data for Flutter apps.
 It features a fluent Dart DSL to describe tables and will generate matching database code that can be used to easily read and store your app's data.
 It also features a reactive API that will deliver auto-updating streams for your queries.